Orpheous1/l2orphbot/README.md

 * win32api
 * tkinter

-and run the `l2orph.py` script with a .bat file with administrator rights
+and run the `l2orph.py` script with a .bat file calling the interpreter with administrator rights

 or edit `l2orph.py`, download pip and the dependencies above and